 Only Official Selections are considered for PCA.
 DUNE & SPENCER played out of competition, so they wouldn’t have qualified even if they did screen digitally.
 SOHO would have been okay since it was a Gala Presentation.

 Nonetheless, all three titles benefited from playing at TIFF.
 DUNE was a huge hit at Venice and already had a big Oscar buzz going.
 SPENCER & SOHO, both part of the early Oscar conversation, grew as contenders in 46th TIFF’s media spotlight.

 NOMADLAND won 2020’s PCA & best picture Oscar.
-For past 8 years all PCA wins have had Oscar picture noms.
+For the past 8 years, all PCA wins have had Oscar picture noms.
 That’s good news for 2021 PCA winner — Kenneth Branagh’s drama BELFAST (pictured), opening 11/12 via Focus.